Lower Similkameen Indian Band

 Joseph Raphael

-Joseph joined the team in 2023 as a trainee supported by Okanagan Training and Development Council, he now works full time at the garden.
+Joseph joined the team in 2023 as a trainee supported by Okanagan Training and Development Council, now working full-time at the garden.
 Joseph does any practical task needed including weeding, fencing, irrigation setup, planting and harvesting.

 Coven Terbasket